‘Tis the season of graduations and commencements. And if there are graduations and commencements, then there are certainly speeches.

 The second thing that will happen is that you will remember how difficult it can be to get the words just right.
 After the third or fourth edit, you may be ready to give up.
 (It won’t be a bad thing for you to remember this as your student struggles writing papers in college.)

 The third thing will be that you will become newly inspired by your own idea.
 If you’ve worked this hard to identify the important message and then to frame it just the right way, you’ll want to share.

 Then, you’ll need to decide whether you are willing to share this with your student.
-You might give it to him to read, or you might be brave enough to sit him down and have him listen to your speech.
+You might give it to them to read, or you might be brave enough to sit them down and have them listen to your speech.
 It could be fun!